OpenNebula/website/content/product/_index.md

 title: "Product"
 type: docs
 date: "2025-02-17"
-description: "Complete guides and references for the design, configuration and deployment of cloud infrastructure, helping you walk the path from defining your cloud architecture and control plane to creating and managing cloud components -- Virtual Machines, Hosts, Clusters -- and functionality -- virtual networks, storage, backups, monitoring, scheduling"
+description: "Comprehensive guides and references for the design, deployment, configuration and operation of cloud infrastructure.
+These guides will help you throughout the process from defining your cloud architecture to creating and managing cloud components, setting up policies for managing users and resources, importing ready-made appliances, and automating general operations"
 categories:
 pageintoc: "29"
 tags: